 Issue Objective Mitigation Measure Responsibility Compliance Notes PLANNING & DESIGN Contractor Requirements Ensure that the Contractor is aware of his/her responsibility.
 Provide the contractor with the EMP.
-Client Environmental Site Manager Ensure that activities on site are compliant with the requirements of the EMP.
+Proponent Environmental Site Manager (ESM) Ensure that activities on site are compliant with the requirements of the EMP.
 Appoint an independent Environmental Site Manager to oversee environmental aspects of the development.
-Client Visuals & Aesthetics Ensure that the visual aspects of construction are taken into consideration to lessen impacts on neighbouring activities.
-Screen construction areas with shade cloth or other suitable material from adjacent properties.
-Contractor Waste Management Ensure the effective and efficient separation, storage and removal of waste from the site.
-Develop a Waste Management Plan for the construction phase which will detail: Engineer - Schedules for collection - Responsible parties for collection - Details regarding waste separation (hazardous vs. general) Provision of facilities for the separation and storage of
+Proponent Visuals & Aesthetics Ensure that the visual aspects of construction are taken into consideration to lessen impacts on neighbouring activities.
+Refer to Section 7.4.1.4 of the Scoping Report for mitigation measures to be implemented.
+Keep natural vegetation for screening of construction site and activities.
+Restrict structures and their height on site to a maximum of 3 meters.
+Structures should be painted in natural colours.
+Keep the construction site tidy and clean.
+Limit construction vehicle movement and use designated pre-demarcated routes.
+Proponent Contractor Waste Management Ensure the effective and efficient separation, storage and removal of waste from the site.
+Refer to Section 7.4.1.2 of the Scoping Report for mitigation measures to be implemented.
+Develop a Waste Management Plan for the Construction Phase which will detail: - Appropriate waste containers. - Schedules for collection - Responsible parties for collection - Details regarding waste separation Proponent Engineer